 On the page Finish, select the full pathname to the installation package and click Create!.
 You will be prompted for saving the JetPackII project.
 Using the filechooser select the name of the project file and the directory to which it will be placed.
 Later you may use the project file to automatically build the installation as described in section xpack.

 Depending on the install type you chose on the page Backend (see Step 5: Selecting a Back-End), JetPackII creates either application installer or self-contained directory in the specified location.

-Versions prior to 3.1 are not supported.
+Versions prior to 5.0 will not be supported.